-TO EACH of the slaves that the Amir had given him, Ismeddin that evening assigned a sufficiency of tedious, trivial tasks that would keep him out of earshot.
+T had given him, Ismeddin that evening assigned a sufficiency of tedious, trivial tasks that would keep him out of earshot.
 As they burnished his simitar, the trappings of the bay mare, and the daggers that usually bristled from Ismeddin's belt, and went on all manner of errands, the darwish reclined on his cushions, drinking coffee and smoking the pipe the Amir had provided.